-When it comes to dinner rolls that are easy, buttery, incredibly delicious, made from scratch, this is the recipe you were waiting for.
-It's only a matter of mixing and rolling, there's NO KNEADING at all!
-There is waiting time as the yeast does her magic and the results are out of this world good!
-I keep these rolls frozen and also use them for sandwiches.
+When it comes to dinner rolls that are easy, buttery, incredibly soft and made from scratch, this is the recipe you were waiting for.
+It's only a matter of mixing and rolling; there's no kneading at all, just a waiting (hands-off) period as the yeast does its magic.
+I make a batch and keep the rolls frozen for everyday dinners, and also use them for sandwiches.

 Why?
-Because there's no need for small appliances or fancy gadgets.
-A bowl, a spoon, a rolling pin and you're set to go.
-You only need to mix the ingredients together until you have a thick batter, sort of a drop scone mixture.
+Because there's no need for a stand mixer or fancy gadgets.
+A large mixing bowl, a spoon, a rolling pin, the baking pan, and you're set to go.
+You only need to mix the ingredients until you have a thick batter, sort of a drop scone mixture.
 So easy!

 Ingredients